chiaraborelli/Telerilevamento/Code/Exame_.md

 # CALCULATION DVI (difference vegetation index)
-o calculate the DVI index, it is necessary to use images that include the NIR band.
-Using the DVI it is possible to have the presence and the density of the vegetation, It's a basic comparison between vegetation and soil.
+Using the DVI it is possible to have the presence and the density of the vegetation, It's a basic comparison between vegetation and soil more effective than the .
+To calculate the DVI index, it is necessary to use images that include the NIR band.
+The latest images were taken from Google Earth, which does not provide the NIR band.
+Therefore, from now on, we are going to use other images taken from the Copernicus website.
 ```r
 im.multiframe(2,2)
 dvi79=Helen79[[1]] - Helen79[[2]] #NIR-red